oracle-livelabs/em-omc/enterprise-manager/emcc/em-dblm-update-compliance/em-dblm-update-compliance.md

 For Oracle Databases 12c and 19c, CIS Benchmark is an industry compliance standards that is available out-of-the-box.
 Besides that, Department of Defense (DoD) Security Technical Implementation Guide (STIG) standard is available out-of-the-box for regulatory requirements.

-For underlying Linux hosts, built-in SCAP engine enables security standards like STIG, PCI-DSS, HIPAA are available.
+Leverage the built-in SCAP engine on Linux hosts to meet security standards like STIG, PCI-DSS, and HIPAA.

 Finally, for Exadata family of Engineered Systems, compliance standards tied to Autonomous Health Framework (AHF) Exachk is available out-of-box.

 In this lab, you will get hands-on experience with ***Oracle 19c Database CIS V1.1.0 - Level 1 - RDBMS using Unified Auditing for Oracle Pluggable Database*** to secure configuration of provisioned database.

-Center for Internet Security (CIS) benchmark for Oracle database provides comprehensive set of security controls, and configuration guidelines to secure against cyber threats and data breaches.
+Center for Internet Security (CIS) benchmark for Oracle database provides comprehensive set of security controls, and configuration guidelines to secure against cyberthreats and data breaches.
 It enables in keeping your databases security posture at elevated levels and check for compliance with your auditors.

 Lets start the lab.